 If you use the default articles of incorporation, you are limited to one class of shares.
 If you use a custom document, this number can be changed.
 You can include the names of initial directors in your articles so long as their signatures are included on that documents.
 If you want modify your articles of incorporation, you must file an amendment.
 However, bylaws can be amended simply by voting at a directors and shareholders meeting.

 Need additional information related to forming a corporation in California?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.